merteldem1r/MOVIZZ/README.md

 # MOVIZZ React App
 Movizz is a React App where u can search, save and see detailed information about movies and tv shows.
-This application contain many real world web application features such as state management with redux toolkit, react router, search params, axios, dynamic pagination, modals etc.

 https://movizz.vercel.app/